TrojanHousing/Frontend/trojan-housing/README.md

-# Getting Started with Create React App
+# Run React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+## Check Downloads

+Run `npm -v` and `node -v` to confirm.\
+If they are not found, download whichever are missing.

-## Available Scripts
+## Run Project

+Clone the project: `git clone <repository URL>`

+Install dependencies: `npm install` and `npm install react-router-dom@latest`

-In the project directory, you can run:
+In the project directory, run: `npm start`

-### `npm start`

-Runs the app in the development mode.\
+This will run the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

 The page will reload when you make changes.\
-You may also see any lint errors in the console.
+You may also see any lint errors in the console.\
+You do not need to restart the server after changes are made to files.

+## Development

+Checkout a git branch using `git checkout -b <branch name>`.
+Either your own name or whatever feature you are working on is fine for the branch name.

+Commit changes to this branch until they are ready to be merged with the main development branch.

+**Make sure to `git pull` before `git push`.
+There should not be any conflicts if you are working on your own branch.**

+---

+# Ignore everything else (below) for now

 ### `npm test`